MTstateIntroStats/IntroStatTextbook/docs/10-foundations-conf-int.md

 -   How much faster (or slower) can a person tap their finger, on average, if they drink caffeine first?
 -   What proportion of the vote will go to candidate A?

-Here, we explore the situation where the focus is on a single proportion, and we introduce a new simulation method: **bootstrapping**.
+Here, we explore the situation where the focus is on a single proportion, and we introduce a new simulation method: **bootstrapping**[^05-inference-cat-41].

+[^05-inference-cat-41]: If you're curious where the term "bootstrapping" comes from, it comes from the phrase "lift yourself up by your own bootstraps."
+Lifting yourself up by your own bootstraps is analogous to creating more samples from the single original sample.

 Bootstrapping is best suited for modeling studies where the data have been generated through random sampling from a population.